Advertisement

 Is applying at CITY OF ATLANTA, Department of Housing and Community Development free?

 Yes.
 Applying for any federally-funded housing assistance program is always free.
-CITY OF ATLANTA, Department of Housing and Community Development administers 7 programs (PBV, Public Housing, Emergency Housing Vouchers, HCV, Other, Mainstream, RAD) — none of which charge an application fee.
+CITY OF ATLANTA, Department of Housing and Community Development administers 10 programs (Community-Based Assistance, PBV, Public Housing, EHV, Emergency Housing Vouchers, Emergency Housing Vouchers (EHV), HCV, Other, Mainstream, RAD) — none of which charge an application fee.
 If any website or person asks you to pay money to apply, it is a scam.
 Always apply directly through the housing authority's official portal or in person at their office at 55 Trinity Ave SW, Atlanta, GA.

 How long is the wait at CITY OF ATLANTA, Department of Housing and Community Development?

 Wait times at CITY OF ATLANTA, Department of Housing and Community Development depend on demand in Atlanta, funding levels, and your priority status.
 With approximately 28 assisted housing units, turnover determines how quickly the list moves.
-The most recent status change we tracked was on March 2, 2026 when the Public Housing list changed from "unknown" to "open."
+The most recent status change we tracked was on May 10, 2026 when the PBV list changed from "open" to "opening_soon."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact CITY OF ATLANTA, Department of Housing and Community Development directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?